 The main part forms an identifier where:

-101 – the first 3 characters identify the support file as applicable to an S-101 dataset (mandatory).
+101 – the first 3 characters identify the ENC support file as applicable to an S-101 dataset (mandatory).

 CCCC – the fourth to seventh characters identify the Producer Code of the issuing agency (mandatory).
-Where the Producer Code is derived from a 2 or 3 character format (for instance when converting S-57 ENCs), the missing characters of the Producer Code may be populated with zeros (“00” or “0” respectively) for the sixth and seventh characters of the support file name, as required.
+Where the Producer Code is derived from a 2 or 3 character format (for instance when converting S-57 ENCs), the missing characters of the Producer Code may be populated with zeros (“00” or “0” respectively) for the sixth and seventh characters of the ENC support file name, as required.

-ØØØØØØØØØØ – the eighth to the maximum seventeenth characters are optional and can be used in any way by the Producer to provide the unique support file name.
+ØØØØØØØØØØ – the eighth to the maximum seventeenth characters are optional and can be used in any way by the Producer to provide the unique ENC support file name.
 The following characters are allowed in the support file name: A to Z (upper case characters only), 0 to 9 and the special character _ (underscore).
 It is not required to use all the available characters, however at least one character must be used.

-.EEE – support file extension.
-(TXT, HTM, XML or TIF).
+.EEE – ENC support file extension.
+(TXT or TIF).